Ovijitnath/Ovijitnath/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=000000&size=30&lines=Hey!+It's+Ovijit+Nath.+👋;I'm+a+Front+End+Developer;Also+A+Web+Developer.+;And+A+MERN+Developer.)
 <h3 align="center">A passionate frontend developer from Bangladesh</h3>
 <h4><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, Nice to see you.</h4>
+<p>I have graduated in Computer Science and Engineering from BGC Trust University.
+I’m very interested in beginning a career in the web development field.
+In past, I have worked on many projects, some of which details are given in my resume.
+I built those projects on both as a front-end developer as well as a backend developer.
+I am currently looking to apply my knowledge and skills in an organization of repute.</p>
 - 🌱 I’m currently learning **HTML,CSS,JavaScript,ES6,ReactJS,NodeJS,ExpressJs,MongoDB**

 - 👨‍💻 All of my projects are available at [https://iamovijitnath.netlify.app/](https://iamovijitnath.netlify.app/)